acao/docker-owncloud-1/README.md

 check port and point your brownser to https://[ip]:443/ and log in with: admin  plus create your own password.

-remember to use mysql database with

-database name: owncloud

-password: ownclouddbpasswd

-server will be: localhost

-user will be : ownclouduser

 Use docker-bash ID_container to access the container from the server that the container is running ... docker-bash part of QuantumObject/docker-tools